Focus Awards Level 4 Diploma Master Practitioner in Personal Training (RQF)

 - Focus Awards Level 5 Diploma in Massage Therapy for Sports (RQF)

-Entry is at the discretion of the centre; however learners should be 16 to undertake this qualification.
+Entry is at the discretion of the centre; however, learners should be at least 16 years of age to undertake this qualification.

 This qualification is available in England.